 This was an interesting statement made by Tony Robbins (bestseller author and one of the most well-known life & business strategists in the world) in his book Giants Steps.

 And it’s rather true, isn’t it?
-Without regulating and balancing our emotions, our experience of life can go in extreme directions.
+Without balance and emotional self regulation, our experience of life can go in extreme directions.
 Especially in the hyperconnected world that we live in today, the smallest of things have the power to act as negative triggers if we are not in control of our emotional state.

 On its own, that is a difficult position to be in.
 But a singular moment of outburst also has the massive scope of ruining a reputation or relationship that one has painstakingly built over years.